Culture Gaps provides resources to help visitors to the United States improve communication and become culturally competent in American culture.

 As I relearned, rediscovered and reclaimed my culture, I contrasted my experiences abroad with my recent experiences in the United States.
 If unprepared for common social and cultural norms, even the most well-intentioned visitor, expatriate, immigrant or returnee can get baffled, nervous and confused – and that can lead to mistakes and miscommunication.
 Knowing what to do, expect and avoid can help bridge those gaps.

 Sometimes, your weaknesses can become your greatest asset – understanding how to transcend those weaknesses into strengths and provide genuine value can be the key to success.
-I established Culture Gaps out of the urgency to improve mine and Aya's lifestyles in the United States and to become culturally competent.
-With Culture Gaps, I'm working to improve cross-cultural communication for myself, for my wife and for you.
+I established Culture Gaps out of the urgency to become culturally competent in my own culture again and improve communication for myself, for my wife and for you.
 After all, culture is a shared experience.
-Let's make it better for everyone!
+Let's make it better for all of us!